|

 be one of the major issues of European governements for the years

 to come.
-French governments have been trying to make changes
+Although the demography in France is one the most dynamic in Europe, French governments have been trying to make changes

 in the system to adjust it to demography and economy, through